 - RS Colt Canada trigger guard

-- RS Colt Canada five position receiver extension
+- RS Colt Canada six position receiver extension

 - RS Colt Canada receiver extension nut